HomeEnergy and PowerInfrastructure SolutionsCarbon-Neutral Vehicle Certification Market

 Formal Greenhouse Gas Standards

-Government environmental agencies (such as the U.S. EPA) require that greenhouse gas emissions be standardised for each vehicle manufacturing lifecycle, establishing a basis for certification of carbon neutrality.
+Government environmental agencies (such as the U.S. EPA) require that greenhouse gas emissions be standardized for each vehicle manufacturing lifecycle, establishing a basis for certification of carbon neutrality.

 National Climate Targets Propel Certification

-National Climate Targets drive the Regulator to establish vehicle certification criteria that align with national laws to reduce mobility sector emissions.
+National Climate Targets drive regulatory bodies to establish vehicle certification criteria that align with national laws to reduce mobility sector emissions.

 UNFCCC Guidance on Lifecycle Emissions